Baracoa, Cuba: Ultimate Travel Guide

 Playa Maguana

-By far the best beach near Baracoa is Playa Maguana, a stunning white sand beach about 30 minutes drive north of Baracoa.
+By far, the best beach near Baracoa is Playa Maguana, a stunning white sand beach about a 30-minute drive north of Baracoa.
 It’s a drive, but it’s well worth it to visit this laid-back, beautiful beach, which feels quite untouched and is surrounded by palms.

-You’ll find all the amenities you’re looking for in a convenient beach day, with a restaurant beachfront and some smaller local spots nearby, which are a bit more affordable (and better, in our opinion).
-You’ll also find a small dive shop nearby to rent gear for snorkeling or for diving excursions, which are a great choice as just off the beach there’s a nice reef.
+You’ll find all the amenities you’re looking for on a beach day, with a restaurant beachfront and some smaller local spots nearby, which are a bit more affordable (and better, in our opinion).
+You’ll also find a small dive shop nearby to rent gear for snorkeling or for diving excursions, which are a great choice as just off the beach there is a nice reef.

-Northwest of Baracoa, the stunning Alejandro de Humboldt National Park is a true national treasure, its isolated location meaning it sees far fewer visitors than its stature and importance in Cuba and the world would otherwise indicate.
+Northwest of Baracoa, the stunning Alejandro de Humboldt National Park is a true national treasure.
+Its isolated location means it sees far fewer visitors than its stature and importance in Cuba and the world would otherwise indicate.

 Named after German scientist Alexander von Humboldt, who extolled the important endemic flora and fauna of this pristine spot, this unique park is one of the most important natural sites in Cuba.
 It was officially recognized as a UNESCO World Heritage site in 2001, recognized by the organization as “one of the most biologically diverse tropical island sites on earth.”